 Ice Hockey Elbow Pads

 Ice hockey is a fast action sport with frequent collisions between the players, the boards, and the ice.
 Hockey players wear pads under their jerseys to protect themselves from injuries.
-Elbow pads are designed to protect the elbow from serious injury and harm.
+Elbow pads are designed to protect the elbow from serious injury.

 What are ice hockey elbow pads used for?